mxngyao/ML-Project/README.md

 # MLF-Project
- Script to construct and test a ML (Machine Learning) model
+ Writing a Script to construct and test a ML (Machine Learning) model